 Touring Orchha provides travelers the opportunity to soak in religious, adventurous and peaceful activities that make their day.
 One can explore the fine architecture of the palaces here or explore the various activities available by Orchha.

 Finding accommodation in Orchha is easy.
 Although it is a small town compared to nearby Gwalior or Jhansi, you can still find quality hotels, guest houses, resorts and heritage hotels.
+Those who do not want to spend more can avail budget hotels in Orchha.
+The budget hotels located in a quieter part of the town offer clean rooms, hot water facility, small garden etc. at nominal rates of Rs.
+100 to Rs.
+700 approximately.

 Mid range hotels cost Rs.
 700 to Rs.
 1,000 approximately.
 Hotel Fort View is a great hotel that provides great views of Orchha.
 Orchha Homestay is another hotel within the same bracket where accommodation is available for Rs.
 650 a night.